 International students are very well-prepared for a study abroad experience.
 We hope you take advantage of DePauw’s diverse study abroad opportunities.
 If you have plans to study abroad, you are responsible for securing the appropriate travel documents.
 In many cases you will need a visa to enter your host country.

 Remember to secure a signature from an authorized Designated School Official (DSO) on your I-20 before leaving campus for your study abroad.
 You will need this document in order to re-enter the United States.
-Contact the Center for Diversity and Inclusion, home of International Student Services, to secure a DSO signature.
+Contact the Center for Diversity and Inclusion, home of International Student Affairs, to secure a DSO signature.

 Hubbard Center advisors are prepared to advise you throughout your job search on topics including preparing job search materials, understanding the interview process, navigating the US job market, and beginning to build a network.
-We also work closely with the Center for Diversity and Inclusion to help you understand how to obtain (Optional Practical Training (OPT) and Curricular Practical Training (CPT).
+We also work closely with the Center for Diversity and Inclusion to help you understand how to obtain Optional Practical Training (OPT) and Curricular Practical Training (CPT).
 In addition, we have created a brochure for employers, explaining their small role in supporting an international student when using CPT or OPT.

 F-1 and J-1 (one-year exchange students) are welcomed and encouraged to secure employment on-campus at DePauw.
 An on-campus position can be a great way to start learning about work culture in the United States, to develop a network, and to gain practical skills to add to your resume.
 You can search for and apply to on-campus job listings on Handshake.

 If you are a degree-seeking international student on an F-1 visa, you are eligible to complete an internship under CPT as long as the internship is related to your academic course of study.
 For example, an Economics major can complete an internship in finance, or a Computer Scientist major can complete an internship in information technology.
-Contact International Student Services to ensure you have the appropriate paperwork completed from your employer BEFORE starting your internship.
+Contact International Student Affairs to ensure you have the appropriate paperwork completed from your employer before starting your internship.

 If you want to stay in the United States after graduation, you will find that regulations surrounding your ability to work in the U.S. can be confusing and subject to change.
 The Hubbard Center can help you navigate these rules and introduce you to resources designed to help your career search.